hieunq95/compressive-sensing-imu/README.md

 Change parameter `EVALUATION` to True and run the file to obtain all results.

-If you only want to plot the results, set the `EVALUATION` parameter to False and rerun the fil.
+If you only want to plot the results, set the `EVALUATION` parameter to False and rerun the file.